Impactful, Human, Rooted In People: How Advocates Work with the Media to Get Client Stories Told | Blog

 Optimism and Hope: “Fail State” Forum and Panel Look Ahead | Blog

 Last month, the Project partnered with several organizations to stream a free, on-demand screening of Fail State — a documentary film dedicated to exposing the for-profit college industry’s devastating impact on students.

 Students ask Courts to Stop the Department of Education from Denying Borrower Defense Claims | Blog

 After a historic hearing last month in which a judge slammed Education Secretary Betsy DeVos’ blanket denials of students’ borrower defense claims and rejected a proposed settlement in our case Sweet v.
 DeVos, student borrowers are holding the Department of Education accountable in new and important ways.

-Student Loan Truth: Chelsea’s Art Institute Story | Blog
+My Student Loan Truth: Nicole’s Art Institute Story | Blog

 Nicole Edgar Sereno had always been interested in an art career.
 So when a recruiter from the Art Institute came to her high school, she jumped at the chance to pursue a career in animation.
 It wasn’t until she started looking for jobs after graduating that she realized they had been lying to her all along.